bencvt/ExtraFluffy/README.md

 Use [Maven](http://maven.apache.org/) to compile.

-See config.yml information about the various configuration options.
+See config.yml for information about the various configuration options.